 Tunisian crochet hooks, also called afghan hooks, are slightly different from regular crochet hooks because they’re generally longer and have a stopper or knob on the end.

 There are many different lengths and sizes.
 Let’s discuss the differences so you can choose the best one to meet your needs.

-Tips on Choosing a Hook
+Tips on Choosing The Best Tunisian Crochet Hook

 If you are new to Tunisian crochet, when choosing your hooks, keep in mind a few tips.

 1) To get started, just use your regular crochet hook.
 Keep the loops from falling off the end using a rubber band wrapped around the end.

 You may be able to fit the entire width of a scarf or dishcloth on your regular crochet hook, so you can even complete a project without worrying about a longer Tunisian crochet hook at all!

 2) Your Tunisian hook needs to be at least 1/3 as long as your project.
 For instance, you can make a 30″ project on a 10″ hook.
 However, some people prefer a cable to help distribute the weight of the work.

 3) A double-ended hook can be used for regular Tunisian crochet.
 If your loops fall off the end, put a rubber band on the end to use as a stopper.

 4) Double-ended Tunisian hooks are a good bargain since you can use them for regular Tunisian, double-ended Tunisian, and Tunisian in-the-round.